CS-LWR/Self-Learning-VAE-for-EEG-Artifact-Removal/README.md

   The toolbox strictly follows the original VAE principle which is independent of any specific programming environment.
 While our MATLAB implementation (supplementary only for fast validation) employs modified support functions (sampling layer, projection layer, batch function) adapted from the Deep Learning Toolbox example [3], the same mechanism can equivalently be realized in Python or other deep learning frameworks.
 Thus, [3] is cited as a reference for implementation support only in this github implementation, while the theoretical foundation is attributed to [4].

-Format transform function (included in the "Toobox"):
+D) Format transform function (included in the "Toobox"):

   [5] kwikteam, “npy-matlab: Read/Write NPY files in MATLAB,” GitHub repository, 2017.
 [Online].
 Available: https://github.com/kwikteam/npy-matlab.
 [Accessed: 2-Sep-2025].